m0nkmaster/parkedsportcompare/README.md

 What is it?
 -----------
-A random little Javascript bookmarklet script to compare the URL that you're on (must be a BBC Sport webpage) with it's 'parked sport' equivalent.
-If you don't know what I'm talking about this script isn't for you.
+A Javascript bookmarklet script to compare the URL of the page that you're on (must be a BBC Sport webpage) with it's 'parked sport' equivalent.
+If you don't know what I'm talking about when I refer to 'parked sport' then this script isn't for you.

 Install
 ------